billvaglienti/ProtoGen/README.md

 Include tag
 -----------

-The Include tag is used to include other files in the generated code by emmitting a C preprocessor `#include` directive.
+The Include tag is used to include other files in the generated code by emmitting a C\C++ preprocessor `#include` directive.
 If the Include tag is a direct child of the Protocol tag it is emitted in the main header file.
 If it is a direct child of a Packet or Structure tag it is emitted in the packet or structures header file.
 An example Include tag is:

     <Include name="indices.h" comment="indices.h is included for array length enumerations"/>